-As of March 31, 2020, the Company had \$5.7 million of restricted cash included in long-term assets and \$0.5 million of restricted cash in current assets.
-These amounts included in restricted cash primarily represent deposits to secure letters of credit for various supply contracts including the irrevocable letter of credit in the amount of \$5.0 million to secure certain of the Company's obligations under the Subcontract Agreement with Commonwealth Edison Company.
+As of March 31, 2021, the Company had \$5.6 million of restricted cash included in long-term assets and \$2.2 million of restricted cash in current assets.
+These amounts included in restricted cash primarily represent deposits to secure letters of credit for various supply contracts or collateral deposits including the irrevocable letter of credit in the amount of \$5.0 million to secure certain of the Company's obligations under the Subcontract Agreement with Commonwealth Edison Company.
 These deposits are held in interest bearing accounts.